 Corrections and Notifications:

-- Corrections by the University: If the verification process results in corrections to any items on the FAFSA, the Financial Aid Office will submit those changes electronically.
+- Corrections made by the CU Denver|Anschutz: If the verification process results in corrections to any items on the FAFSA, the Financial Aid Office will submit those changes electronically.
 You will be notified of the changes through email from the FAFSA Central Processor.
 The Financial Aid Office will award the financial aid funds based on the corrected FAFSA results.

 The formula to calculate financial need is: Cost of Attendance - EFC = Financial Need

-The University of Colorado Denver|Anschutz Medical Campus will award financial aid after the Financial Aid Office has received and processed all requested documentation (see Verification section).
+The CU Denver|Anschutz will award financial aid after the Financial Aid Office has received and processed all requested documentation (read the Verification section).

 - Award notification will be sent to your University e-mail account when awards are ready, and anytime thereafter when awards change.

-- Click on the Accept/Decline Awards button in the UCD Access portal to view and accept, reduce, or decline your offered awards.
+- Click on the Accept/Decline Awards link under Financial Aid in the UCD Access Portal to view and accept, reduce, or decline your offered awards.
 (Grants and scholarships are posted assuming you are accepting the awards.)